frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 > *"The marketing team was constantly getting burned by campaign issues they discovered too late — budgets would overspend, CTR would tank, or negative sentiment would spike on social media, and they'd only find out hours later when checking dashboards manually.*
 >
 > *I built a real-time alerting system that worked across both GCP and AWS, depending on where the client's infrastructure lived.
 On GCP, I set up Cloud Functions that pulled data from ad platforms every 5 minutes and pushed events to Pub/Sub.
-A Dataflow streaming job aggregated the metrics in real-time and wrote to BigQuery.
+A Dataproc cluster running Spark Structured Streaming aggregated the metrics in real-time and wrote to BigQuery.
 Then I created scheduled queries in BigQuery that checked thresholds and triggered another Cloud Function to send alerts to Slack or email.*
 >
-> *On the AWS side, the architecture was similar but used Lambda, Kinesis Data Streams, and Kinesis Analytics for the streaming aggregation.
+> *On the AWS side, the architecture was similar but used Lambda, Kinesis Data Streams, and EMR with Spark Structured Streaming for the streaming aggregation.
 Alerts went through SNS to route to different channels based on severity — Slack for medium alerts, PagerDuty for critical ones.*
 >
 > *I implemented different alert categories: budget overspend when daily spend hit 90% of cap, performance drops when CTR or CVR fell more than 20% compared to the 7-day average, and sentiment spikes when negative mentions exceeded 2 standard deviations from normal.
 For data freshness, if we didn't receive data for more than 2 hours, that triggered a critical alert.*
 >